 - How they will integrate their existing AML compliance functions (i.e., suspicious activity reporting, currency transaction reporting) with the new requirements

 - How employees will communicate, as necessary, these changes to their customers.

-Banks lacking a federal functional regulator should carefully review these requirements in their assessment of their current AML programmes.
-With sufficient planning and mindful risk-based compliance change management execution, these banks can develop and implement cost-effective enhancements tailored to their organisation and achieve compliance with the requirements outlined in this final rule.
+Banks lacking a federal functional regulator should carefully review these requirements in their assessment of their current AML programs.
+With sufficient planning and mindful risk-based compliance change management execution, these banks can develop and implement cost-effective enhancements tailored to their organization and achieve compliance with the requirements outlined in this final rule.

 FinCEN’s Proposed Overhaul of U.S. Anti-Money Laundering Framework

 On September 16, 2020, the Financial Crimes Enforcement Network (FinCEN) issued an Advanced Notice of Proposed Rulemaking (ANPR) requesting public comment from financial services industry stakeholders on proposed amendments to the current U.S. anti-money laundering (AML) regulatory framework under the Bank Secrecy Act (BSA).
 FinCEN is seeking feedback from financial services industry stakeholders by November 16, 2020.

 The ANPR represents the latest development in an already active regulatory environment, as evidenced by, among other publications and events, a statement of enforcement of BSA/AML requirements issued by FinCEN in August 2020, a joint statement by the federal banking agencies also in August and the publication in September 2020 of a final rule requiring minimum BSA/AML standards for certain financial institution types.
 These developments preceded the widespread media coverage of the release of the so-called FinCEN Files by the International Consortium of Investigative Journalists.